AlgoMaster Logo

 Intuition

-The most natural first thought: just check every possible pair.
-For each element, look at every other element to see if they add up to the target.
-This is what you'd do by hand if someone gave you a short list of numbers and asked you to find a pair.
+Check every possible pair.
+For each element, look at every later element to see if the two add up to the target.
+This is the same method you would use by hand on a short list of numbers.
+It works for any input size but slows down on large arrays.

 Algorithm